 We feed them fish and prawns on alternate days, and they are docile towards us when we dive clean the habitat.

 ——-– Alex Lee, aquarist in charge of Platinum Alligator Gars

-These ‘swimming dinosaurs’ can be found at the Central and South American exhibits of S.E.A.
-Aquarium, located next to the Twilight Reef habitat.
+These ‘swimming dinosaurs’ can be found at the freshwater habitat in S.E.A.
+Aquarium, located further down S.E.A.side Snacks.